syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/righttoleft.md

 ## Change Dropdown Calendar Alignment

-`SfDateTimeEdit` allows to change the dropdown opening side of Calendar relative to control. `DropDownPopupAlignment` of SfDateTimeEdit can be used to change the aligment of Calendar.The following code snippets illustrates how to change dropdown calendar alignment.
+`SfDateTimeEdit` allows to change the dropdown opening side of Calendar relative to control. `DropDownPopupAlignment` of SfDateTimeEdit can be used to change the alignment of Calendar.The following code snippets illustrates how to change dropdown calendar alignment.

 {% tabs %}